kwokcb/ShadingLanguageX/README.md

 # Getting Started

 ## Installation
 __ShadingLanguageX__ source files are compiled to MaterialX (.mtlx) files using its open source compiler (mxslc).
-The compiler is written in python and can be cloned or downloaded as a package and called from your own python project.
+The compiler is written in python and can be downloaded from this repo or PyPI using `pip install mxslc`.
 It has been tested with Python 3.12 and 3.13.
 ```python
 import mxslc
 mxslc.compile_file("my_shader.mxsl")